k8spin/k8spin-operator/README.md

 pod/nginx created
 ```

-Dicover workloads in the dev space as space viewer:
+Discover workloads in the dev space as space viewer:

 ```bash
 $ kubectl get pods -n org-example-tenant-crm-space-dev --as Pau